ThibaudP/simple_shell_test_suite/README.md

 * Step 4: Repeat

-## Misc
+## Notes

-### Note for check allowed function
+### check_allowed_function

-Check_allowed_function : check if there is not allowed function used with the command : /bin/ls Check_allowed_function_advanced : check if there is not allowed function used with the command : env, ls -la, setenv, unset.
+`check_allowed_function`: looks for forbidden functions while running the command : /bin/ls `check_allowed_function_advanced`: looks for forbidden functions while running the commands : env, ls -la, setenv, unsetenv.

-Be carefully, this test only work with gcc version 4.8.4, if you compiled with an other version, it's possible that ltrace do not work correctly.
+_Note_: this test only work if your shell was compiled with `gcc-4.8.4`.
+Other versions of gcc have been known to cause `ltrace` to behave unpredictably.
+Use at your own risk and don't take the results for granted!